-In most cases, it is possible for a CSA to fulfill his or her reporting responsibilities and maintain victim confidentiality.
-The institution to compile statistics for Clery Act reporting uses CSA reports.
+In most cases, it is possible for a CSA to fulfill his or her reporting responsibilities and maintain victim confidentiality and for the institution to compile statistics for Clery Act reporting uses of CSA reports.
 CSA reports also help determine if there is a serious or ongoing threat to the safety of the campus community requiring an alert (timely warning or emergency notification).
 The responsibilities of a CSA can usually be met without disclosing any personal identifying information.